awsdocs/aws-kms-developer-guide/doc_source/determining-access-iam-policies.md

 ## Examining IAM policies with the IAM policy simulator<a name="determining-access-iam-policy-simulator"></a>

-The IAM Policy Simulator can help you learn which principals have access to a CMK through an IAM policy\.
+The IAM Policy Simulator can help you learn which principals have access to a KMS key through an IAM policy\.

-**To use the IAM policy simulator to determine access to a CMK**
+**To use the IAM policy simulator to determine access to a KMS key**

 1. Sign in to the AWS Management Console and then open the IAM Policy Simulator at [https://policysim.aws.amazon.com/](https://policysim.aws.amazon.com/)\.